libbitcoin/libbitcoin-explorer/README.md

 **About Libbitcoin Explorer**

 BX is a command line tool for working with Bitcoin.
-It can be built as a single portable executable file for Linux, OSX and Windows.
-BX exposes about 80 commands and supports network communication with [Obelisk](https://github.com/spesmilo/obelisk) or [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) and the P2P Bitcoin network.
-BX supports simple as well as advanced scenarios, including stealth and multisig.
+It can be built as a single portable executable for Linux, OSX or Windows and is available for download as a signed single executable for each.
+BX exposes about 80 commands and supports network communication with [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) or its predecessor [Obelisk](https://github.com/spesmilo/obelisk), and the P2P Bitcoin network.
+BX is well documented and supports simple and advanced scenarios, including stealth and multisig.

 ## Installation